mhvk/baseband/docs/baseband/tutorials/new_edv.rst

 the invalid data bit :math:`\mathrm{I}_1` in word 0.

-In Baseband, a header is parsed using :class:`~baseband.vdif.header.VDIFHeader`, which returns a header object.
-The object's type is a subclass of :class:`~!baseband.vdif.header.VDIFHeader` that corresponds to the header EDV.
+In Baseband, a header is parsed using :class:`~baseband.vdif.header.VDIFHeader`, which returns a header instance that is a subclass of :class:`~!baseband.vdif.header.VDIFHeader` corresponding to the header EDV.
 This can be seen in the :mod:`~baseband.vdif.header` module class inheritance diagram.
 To support a new EDV, we create a new subclass to :class:`~!baseband.vdif.header.VDIFHeader`::